tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 - ##### <a name="testing">Regression Testing</a>

 	Regression tests (pushed from Iteration 3):
 	* For regression tests, the goal is to verify that features that worked once stay working, even as you continue to add to the code.
 	* For our simulations, that probably means some relatively simple and structured scenario that can be reused and in which we know the exact output.
 	* To use this testing strategy with Google Test, you should add store any config files you need in project/config/ and anything else that might be helpful in project/resources/, while attempting to ensure that changes didn't break anything that was already working.

 <hr>

 #### <a name="peer">Peer Response</a>

 We will be working in class to complete peer responses regarding your choices for refactoring, so you must have a draft of your refactoring that is well formatted, grammar, and spell checked ready to bring to class on Thrusday December 5th.
-You are REQUIRED to bring 2 printed copies to class on Thursday December 5th to participate in the peer review / response or you will recieve a zero for the refarctoring portion of your grade on iteration 3.
+You are REQUIRED to bring 2 printed copies to class on Thursday December 5th to participate in the peer review / response or you will recieve a zero for the refactoring portion of your grade on iteration 3.

 <hr>